 Chamilo LMS is open source software, so you don’t need to pay anything for it, but you may need to pay service providers to help you set stuff up the way you want it.
 I love the way they describe open source on their website: “All the Chamilo software products are entirely free (as in freedom), free (as in beer) and complete, and are production-ready without requiring any type of payment.”

 You can create courses, map out learning paths, deliver tests and assessments, run surveys and live chats, and check student progress with Chamilo’s built-in features.
-Handy plugins and integrations include PrestaShop for sales and OpenMeetings for videoconferencing, as well as Softaculous for easy installation on hosting with CPanel.
+Handy plugins and integrations include PrestaShop for sales and OpenMeetings for video conferencing, as well as Softaculous for easy installation on hosting with CPanel.

-From $25/month to $699/month; no free trial; learn more here
+From $10/month (Essential), $69/month (Professional), to $129/month (Premier); no free trial; learn more here.

-DigitalChalk lets you guide your students along specific learning paths with prerequisites, tests and assignments – useful if you want to create a set of short courses for your students to progress through.
-You can brand your course with your logo and sell it through DigitalChalk’s ecommerce tools.
-Although DigitalChalk doesn’t offer a free trial, it *does* offer free demos to help you see how it works.
+DigitalChalk lets you guide your students along specific learning paths with prerequisites, tests, and assignments – useful if you want to create a set of short courses for your students to progress through.
+You can brand your course with your logo and sell it through DigitalChalk’s e-commerce tools.

-From $230/month to $600/month; 14-day free trial; learn more here
+Prices on request; 14-day free trial; learn more here.

+Among the more interesting add-ons is a blogging app that lets your students write and comment on blog posts within the LMS.
 For analytics and student progress tracking, you can customize your dashboards and reports – and if you need help, Docebo’s users say the customer service team is attentive and quick to resolve support requests.
-To get a sense of how easy the software is to learn and use, check out this tutorial video on how to create a course in Docebo.
+To get a sense of how easy the software is to learn and use, check out this quick overview of the Docebo platform.